-In order to fulfil the above, Colmers Farm uses the 'Charanga Music School' scheme in Years 1-6 and the 'Bring the Noise' scheme in EYFS.
-These provide detailed lesson plans and practical online resources enabling teaching staff to deliver a high quality and engaging musical curriculum.
+In order to fulfil the above, Colmers Farm uses the 'Charanga Music School' scheme which provides detailed lesson plans and practical online resources enabling teaching staff to deliver a high quality and engaging musical curriculum.

 The lessons are split into units with manageable weekly lessons.
 Each unit focuses on a different genre of music allowing the children to appreciate a wide range of musical styles from different periods as they progress through the curriculum over the course of the academic year.
 The aim is to allow children to experience a diverse range of musical styles that they might not be exposed to in their home environments.
 The teachers are encouraged to embed each piece of music within history through the use of a 'History of Music' poster which also allows them to highlight the origin of each style so that the children become aware of where different genres began.
 This creates cross-curricular links with geography and history and can be linked easily to the children's topic areas.